A Million Times Yes! Up To 30% Off Select Styles

 This debate is similar to Asscher cut vs princess cut.
 Overall, the biggest difference is that cushion cut diamonds will be more brilliant than Asscher cut diamonds.
 Like princess cuts, cushions are brilliant cut.
 They have more facets than the step-cut Asscher, which means light bounces through the stone and back to your eye more.
 The outline of the stone is different between these two as well.
 While the Asscher has blunt, cropped corners, the cushion's corners are rounded.
 The cushion's shape is all about arches, making it a good choice for brides-to-be who love a soft, feminine look.
 The Asscher on the other hand is architectural.
 The straight lines and clear, large facets are perfect for those who love something simple and elegant, with a tinge of the vintage.
 To discover more differences between these two diamond shapes, check out our in-depth guide to Asscher cut vs cushion cut.

 Asscher cut diamonds are step-cuts.
 This means, like you probably discovered in the shape comparisons, they aren’t cut for their brilliance.
 Instead, they're prized for their lustre and ability to showcase the striking clarity of high quality diamonds.
 But that means there are certain considerations that need to be made when buying one of these diamonds.
 Due to their large, open facets, inclusions and color are easier to see, and these diamonds will make flaws more obvious to the naked eye.
-Here's what you need to take into account if you're set on an Asscher cut for your engagement ring:
+Here's what you need to take into account if you're set on an Asscher cut diamond ring:

 Like we mentioned, the large, open facets of the Asscher diamond makes flaws easy to spot.
 Faceting can generally hide a bit of color.
 But since an Asscher has fewer of them, opting for even a slightly tinted stone, like a J color diamond, isn't advisable.
 You might be able to get away with an I color diamond, but we highly suggest working closely with a gemologist who can inspect the stone and speak to the color saturation.
 But if you want to be on the safe side, we suggest not going lower than an H color diamond.
 And, of course, there will be even less chance of color showing through the closer you get to a G color diamond.